stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 ### Proprietary or Domain Quiz

-_For each of the technologies below, determine whether each is proprietary technology or a domain standard._
+_For each of the technologies below, determine whether each is proprietary technology or a domain standard_.

 - HTML: domain standard
 - Direct3D: proprietary technology